The Tall Ships Regatta Lands in North America

-Other events included the Patriot Run road race, a crew and cadet street parade, soccer tournament, tug-of-war competition and Sunset Salute where the military provided several hours of musical entertainment at dusk.
+Other events included the Patriot Run road race, a crew and cadet street parade, a soccer tournament, a tug-of-war competition and Sunset Salute where the military provided several hours of musical entertainment at dusk.

-While this time around I only had the weekend to enjoy the festivities, I was still able to visit some of the incredible sailing vessels, enjoy awesome Dungeness crab at the infamous Seaport District’s The Barking Crab waterfront restaurant and sip a few cocktails while overlooking the boat-filled Boston Harbor at the Envoy Hotel’s Lookout Rooftop and Bar.
+This time around, I only had the weekend to enjoy the festivities, but I was still able to visit some of the incredible sailing vessels, enjoy awesome dungeness crab at the infamous Seaport District’s The Barking Crab and sip a few cocktails while overlooking the boat-filled Boston Harbor at the Envoy Hotel’s Lookout Rooftop and Bar.